New county manure ordinance raises standards

 The ordinance also updated Dane County’s winter spreading permit, which farmers must have if they apply manure during frozen or snow-covered conditions.
 The permit was previously limited to pumpable liquid manure, but now encompasses all forms of manure including solid waste.

-For information about the ordinance, call Dane County conservationist Amy Piaget at 224-3740 or email piaget.amy@countyofdane.com.
+For information, call Dane County conservationist Amy Piaget at 224-3740 or email piaget.amy@countyofdane.com.